The Wizarding World of Harry Potter (Universal Orlando Resort): Interactive Wands

-Other than the main rides, the Wizarding World of Harry Potter is also home to gift shops and restaurants.
-Several of these are recreations of locations in the Harry Potter books while others have been created specifically for the park.
-A recreation of Hogsmeade is housed at Islands of Adventure while a recreation of Diagon Alley is housed at Universal Studios Florida.

 In the book series, Ollivanders wand shop is located in Diagon Alley, not Hogsmeade; however, installations of the shop are present in both areas of the Wizarding World of Harry Potter.
 The Hogsmeade area recreated the shop as "Ollivanders", portraying it as a branch of the original where Harry purchases his wand in Harry Potter and the Philosopher's Stone (known in the United States as Harry Potter and the Sorcerer's Stone).
 Unlike other shops at the Wizarding World of Harry Potter, visitors are admitted in groups of 20 to experience the premise of the Potter series, that "the wand chooses the wizard".
 Similar to the first film, the wand keeper and a selected guest test a variety of wands until the right one is found.
 Effects include flowers drying out or a thunderstorm erupting inside the shop.
 Shoppers can then purchase souvenir wands.